Mass Shooting In Monterey Park Leaves 10 Dead, 10 Wounded. What We Know So Far

 How We're Reporting On This

-Reporter Julia Paskin and associate producer Rebecca Gutierrez are making calls and monitoring official accounts.
-Reporter Josie Huang is also covering the situation.
+Julia Paskin and Rebecca Gutierrez are making calls and monitoring official accounts.
+Josie Huang and Phoenix Tso are in Monterey Park.
+Michael Flores will report from Little Saigon's Tet Festival.
+Caitlin Hernández is compiling those reports for LAist.

 Main takeaways from Monterey Park press conference: Suspect is still at large.
 Preliminary description of suspect is of an Asian male, 30-50.
 White cargo van is of interest.— Josie Huang (@josie_huang) January 22, 2023